aws/amazon-documentdb-odbc-driver/docs/dev/build_powerbi_connector.md

 # Building the Amazon Timestream Power BI Connector

-The connector file `AmazonTimestream.mez` is a ZIP archive containing the power query files.
+The connector file `AmazonTimestreamConnector.mez` is a ZIP archive containing the power query files.

 ## Prerequisites
 1. Install Visual Studio 2019.